Skip To Main Content

 • Veteran-Owned Business Enterprise (VBE)

-AIG requires that all diverse-owned businesses provide certification of their diverse-ownership status through a third-party agency.
+AIG requires that all small and/or diverse-owned businesses provide certification of their diverse-ownership status through a third-party agency.
 We recognize certifications from the following organizations and agencies:

 • Disability:IN